 Pancakes.
 There are many different types of pancakes from savory to sweet, and I enjoy them all!
 There is not even one pancake that I did not like.
 This is, as you can see DUTCH BABY PANCAKE, or sometimes called German pancake.

+These types of pancakes are so tasty.
+If you have never made it yourself, then it is a must try.
+It’s not too complicated.
+I wrote a simple recipe below and I truly hope you are going to try it.
 If you follow my Instagram, you probably saw my stories when I was making it.
 I really liked how it turned out considering that it doesn’t contain all-purpose flour, it tasted very good.
 Of course, this one will not rise as your regular Dutch baby, but the taste is fantastic especially with those delicious apples.

 Okay, friends, I hope you enjoy these pancakes as much as we did.

 DUTCH BABY – WITH RYE AND SPELT FLOUR